 100 Hubcaps references the iconic Pearblossom Highway’s history and path through our towns with a public art installation created from over a hundred chrome hubcaps hand-painted by local residents.
-This instantly recognizable symbol of the road provides a platform for expression about the highway, our towns, and what changes may come from a proposed High Desert Corridor just to the north.
-The hubcaps will be mounted in a free-flowing pattern along the 90-foot length of the Que Paisa wall.
+This instantly recognizable symbol of the road provided a platform for expression about the highway, our towns, and what changes may come from a proposed High Desert Corridor just to the north.
+The hubcaps are mounted in a free-flowing pattern along the 90-foot length of the Que Paisa wall.
 Community engagement began with a hubcap gathering drive, and a “Scrub Some Chrome” cleaning day.
 After the first artist-led workshop, COVID-19 protocols forced a pivot to a series of no contact, “pick up and go” weekend events.
-Our community embraced the challenge, with sixty-some participants painting more than a hundred hubcaps.
-Stay tuned as we move towards installation.
+Our community embraced the challenge, with sixty-some participants painting about a hundred and forty hubcaps.

 Until then, enjoy this image gallery!